The UK leaving the EU could bring both opportunities and challenges to Irish-based supply chains says Garrett Cronin, Advisory Consulting Partner, PwC

-UK contracts referring to EU law, or the requirement for EU access, may require re-negotiation or amendment.
+UK contracts referring to EU law, or the requirement for EU access, will require re-negotiation or amendment.
 Trade credit insurance should also be considered.

 Local or dual-sourcing operations could increase, as organisations try to limit their exposure or try to take advantage of increased ‘going-local’ consumer sentiment.